-The delegation/sub-delegations for the 2022-23 and 2021-22 financial years, authorising officers of the Corporation to spend Consolidated Fund money, impose limits on the amounts of individual transactions, but not the overall expenditure of the Corporation.
-However, as they relate to expenditure in reliance on a sum appropriated by legislation, the delegation/sub-delegations are subject to the overall authority of DPE to spend monies under relevant legislation.
+The delegation/sub-delegations for FY23/24 and FY22/23, authorising officers of the Corporation to spend Consolidated Fund money, impose limits on the amounts of individual transactions, but not the overall expenditure of the Corporation.
+However, as they relate to expenditure in reliance on a sum appropriated by legislation, the delegation/sub-delegations are subject to the overall authority of the DPHI to spend monies under relevant legislation.
 The individual transaction limits have been properly observed.
-The information in relation to the aggregate expenditure limit from the Appropriations Act and other sources is disclosed in the summary of compliance table included in the financial statements of the Annual Report of DPE.
+The information in relation to the aggregate expenditure limit from the Appropriations Act and other sources is disclosed in the summary of compliance table included in the financial statements of the Annual Report of the DPHI.